-The Ghan has a long and wild history, starting in 1878 when construction began on a line from Port Augusta.
-Until 1929, the last part of the journey to Alice Springs was accomplished by Afghan camel train, and that’s where today’s train gets it name.
-The Alice to Darwin “Top End” route, dreamed of for more than a century, was started in 2001.
-The first train arrive in Darwin in 2004.
+The Ghan's wild history started in 1878.
+That year, construction began on a line from Port Augusta.
+For about 50 years, until 1929, the last leg to Alice Springs was on Afghan camels, and that’s where today’s train gets it name.
+The Alice to Darwin “Top End” route, dreamed of for more than a century, celebrated its 10th anniversary in 2014.
 The service has been swamped with travelers.
 It takes 48 hours—two nights on board—to travel from Adelaide to Darwin over 1,852 miles of track.
-The Ghan has added Platinum luxury-class service, which is getting excellent reviews.
+The Ghan has added Platinum luxury-class service.

 Latest News: Click here for Track 25, our blog, for the latest news on the Ghan and other of our World's Top 25 Trains™.

-In September 2008, the Ghan kicked off a new luxury service, limited to 24 Platinum class cabins.
+In September 2008, the Ghan kicked off a new luxury service,featuring 24 Platinum class cabins.
 Each cabin is 82.5 square feet, including private, en-suite shower, sink and toilet, almost twice the size of the existing Gold Kangaroo service.
-It leaves Adelaide on Wednesday and Darwin on Saturdays.
-The cabin is converted to lounge area by day, with a moveable table and two ottomans.
+The cabin is converted to a lounge area by day, with a moveable table and two ottomans.
 At night, it converts to a double or twin beds; the interior is finished in Tasmanian Myrtle wood.
 Each compartment has full-size shower, vanity with storage space, mirror and oversized panoramic window.

 Dining is in the Queen Adelaide Restaurant in two seatings.
 Platinum travelers get priority seating, which we think is great.
 Alternatively, guests can order room service from items on the menu.